Judi Shekoni: Career

 Remaining in London, she starred as Shrike in Maleficent: Mistress of Evil for Disney, with Angelina Jolie and Michelle Pfieffer.

+Shekoni joined the cast of the Apple TV series Foundation as She-Bends-Light in 2023.

-Business
+Business interests

-Shekoni co-founded with British model Amanda Van Annan Extension Evolution, a company supplying hair extensions, and is also the founder of two other companies, Make It America and Actors Evolution.
-She is the CEO of Global WPM, Atap Productions, and is affiliated with the Helen Barber foundation.
+Shekoni and British model Amanda Van Annan co-founded Extension Evolution, a company supplying hair extensions.
+Shekoni is also the founder of two other companies, Make It America and Actors Evolution.
+She is the CEO of Global WPM, Atap Productions and is affiliated with the Helen Bamber Foundation.